vlang/v/doc/docs.md

 </table>

 <!--
-There are several special keywords, which you can put after the code fences for v.
+NB: there are several special keywords, which you can put after the code fences for v: compile, ignore, failcompile, oksyntax, badsyntax, wip For more details, do: `v run cmd/tools/check-md.v`
-These are:
-   compile      - default, you do not need to specify it. cmd/tools/check-md.v compile the example. ignore       - ignore the example, useful for examples that just use the syntax highlighting failcompile  - known failing compilation.
-Useful for examples demonstrating compiler errors. oksyntax     - it should parse, it may not compile.
-Useful for partial examples. badsyntax    - known bad syntax, it should not even parse wip          - like ignore; a planned feature; easy to search.
 -->

 ## Hello World